 Can you be charged with a DUI in a self-driving car?

 The thing is, the charge will only stick if a DUI lawyer can prove that the driver was in control of the vehicle while they were under the influence, even if the vehicle is autonomous.
 Of course, this is a tricky case, and they are bound to be plenty of contentious lawsuits in the future.

 Companies like Tesla, on the other hand, make it clear that auto-pilot is meant to assist the driver rather than replace it.
 As a result, since the driver is solely responsible for driving the vehicle, operating these vehicles when under the influence of drugs or alcohol is illegal.

-This creates an untenable situation, and ultimately, something will have to give.
-For the time being, it’s up to the prosecutor to show proof that the operator of the vehicle had “actual physical control,” and not the vehicle’s computer system.
+This creates an untenable situation; ultimately, something will have to give.
+For the time being, it’s up to the prosecutor to show proof that the vehicle’s operator had “actual physical control,” not the vehicle’s computer system.
 In general, this refers to the control of the key driving elements, including steering, navigating, accelerating, decelerating, and stopping.

-Currently, there are no laws that make a distinction between the different levels of car autonomy, and this is somewhere where we will likely see some sort of line drawn by the lawmakers, once they finally get around to it.
+Currently, there are no laws that distinguish between the different levels of car autonomy, and this is where we will likely see some sort of line drawn by the lawmakers, once they finally get around to it.